13. Everything a Travesty

 I changed my mind about sharing, but Betty was already asleep.
 So I closed my eyes and pondered my epiphany.

-Maybe Dad was right about everything being a travesty.
+Maybe Dad was right.
+Maybe everything is a travesty.

 At dusk, Kyle pushed his DJ equipment onto his porch and blared Chopin’s “Funeral March.”
 Betty, Liam, and I proceeded to the gore-laden wagons in the killing field.
 Kyle and the rest of the neighborhood soon caught up with us.
 When the gathering seemed like it was complete, I lit the pyre.